Button collecting: History of button collecting

-Acquiring buttons

-New collectors often begin with button boxes or jars from their own families or from friends.
-Buttons can also be found at antique shops and shows, auctions, fabric shops, garage sales, thrift shops, and advertisements in button society magazines.
-Buttons might also be found in sewing boxes, on uniforms and other clothing, and in jewelry boxes.
-Excellent sources for buttons are button collector gatherings, such as national or regional shows, and meetings of button clubs.

 Buttons in museums and galleries

 Some museums and art galleries hold culturally, historically, politically, and/or artistically significant buttons in their collections.
 London'ts Victoria & Albert Museum has many buttons, particularly in its jewellery collection, as does the Smithsonian Institution in Washington, DC.
 The Cooper-Hewitt National Museum of Design in New York, a division of the Smithsonian, has many buttons from the Renaissance forward.
 The Strong Museum in Rochester, NY also has a large button collection.
 The Corning Museum of Glass in Corning, NY has many buttons that are viewable on their website, and also numerous button-related items in their library.
 A specialized button museum is the National Pearl Button Museum in Muscatine, Iowa, the "Pearl Button Capital of the World" in the early 1900s.
 A button museum within a museum is the Waterbury Button Museum in the Mattatuck Museum in Waterbury, CT.
 Buttons have been manufactured in Waterbury for over 200 years, first by hand, then by machine.
 The Keep Homestead Museum in Monson, MA has "one of the largest collections of antique and vintage buttons on display in the U.S," with an online archive of a number of their buttons.
+The Birmingham Museums and Art Gallery in Birmingham UK holds the James Luckcock collection.
+The collection consists of over 500 buttons dating between 1770 and 1830.